Let’s Start a New Life From the Darkness

 When the story returns to Paradis, fans are introduced to familiar world that has undergone a radical change.
 It’s a modern world where the Titans are no longer a threat but many have started to question the status quo.
 This has created friction between friends that will be put to the test.

-A battle harden Reiner was sample of how every character has changed since the last season.
+A battle harden Reiner is an example of how every character has changed since the last season.
 What was once a batch of lovable misfits has grown to become harden soldiers.
 Gone are their charm and instead have become skilled warriors or a body without their humanity.
 Sasha, Conny and Jean are introduced as harden warriors able to hold their own in combat.
 Eren has become disconnected with the world while Mikasa still cares about him buts it’s obvious that she has been questioning this loyalty.

 Finally, one could not overlook the opening theme.
 “My War” is without a doubt one of the best opening songs since “Feuerroter Pfeil und Bogen” (the opening song from Season 1).